pshampanier/libpqmxx/help/api.md

 A `timestamp` value (without time zone).

 This struct can be used set a timestamp parameter when calling execute, or to get a timestamp value from a [Row](#classdb_1_1postgres_1_1_row).
-An alternative for timestamp parameters is to use a timestamp literal with an explict cast of the parameter.
+An alternative for timestamp parameters is to use a timestamp literal with an explict cast of the parameter in the sql command.

 ```cpp